7-Step Midnight Miso

 Add the vegetable broth, miso paste, water, and soy sauce and bring to boil, then add the yellow onion, ginger, and garlic to the broth and reduce heat to low.

-After 5 minutes, stir in the mushrooms, tofu, spring onions, cabbage and boy choy and cover with a lid.
+Once they’re removed, stir in the mushrooms, tofu, spring onions, cabbage and bok choy and cover with a lid.

 Let veggies simmer for 15 minutes.
 Add any spicy options as desired.